Meet our nurses

 Bernadette O'Gorman

-Community Matron in the Life Force Paediatric Palliative Care Team
+Health Transition Lead, Life Force Paediatric Palliative Care Team

 Bernadette O'Gorman